 Your veterinarian will take a blood sample 4 – 6 hours after a light exercise session of no more than 15 minutes.
 Levels of muscle enzymes, such as creatinine kinase (CK), are typically higher after exercise in PSSM horses than normal horses.

-The exercise tolerance test will indicate whether the horse’s tying up episode can be explained by an issue in their muscles.
+The exercise tolerance test will indicate whether the horse’s tying-up episode can be explained by an issue in their muscles.
 If the test does not show elevated levels of muscle enzymes, the tying-up episode was likely due to their diet or exercise management at the time and not an underlying genetic condition.

 Genetic Tests

-Genetic tests are a relatively non-invasive way to definitively diagnose PSSM1.
+Genetic tests are a non-invasive way to definitively diagnose PSSM1.
 These are available to specifically detect the R309H-GYS1 variant that causes PSSM1.

 PSSM1 is an autosomal dominant condition, meaning a horse with just one copy of the variant gene from either the mother or father can show signs of the disorder.
 In addition, foals that have one parent with PSSM have a 50% chance of carrying the variant and developing PSSM.